Cubostar/intro-nn/README.md

 # mnist-nn
 Neural network that can classify MNIST digits.
-AKA, the "Hello World!" of AI and NN.
+AKA, the "Hello World!" of NN.